TSKoduru/LANTERN/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Hey, thanks for checking out the project!
-Luckily for you, testing it is pretty easy.
-I've gone ahead and hosted the project on a public server, so you can check it out [here.]()

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Final Thoughts

-Again, thanks for reading through this!
-If you have any suggestions, feel free to hit me up.
-Also, if you can, go vote for my project on devpost [here](https://devpost.com/software/lantern-lyme-disease-diagnosis)!
+You can check out a video demo of the project [here](https://youtu.be/Oxv1sQTxHtc), or see the DEVPOST [here](https://devpost.com/software/lantern-u5d1lv).
+Sorry that you can't run the project locally - I'm having issues trying to find a place to host it.
+If you have any suggestions, feel free to hit me up!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>